No Image

 Uttarakhand Geography

-A Hindu religious ritual of worship in which a lamp is lit and offered to the Ganga River.
-It is a key geographical feature of the region and is a major holy site for pilgrims, known for its beautiful temples, serene atmosphere, and the famous Har Ki Pauri.
+A town in the Uttarkashi district of Uttarakhand, known as a major pilgrimage site for Hindus.
+It is a key geographical feature of the region and is a major holy site for pilgrims, known for its beautiful temples, serene atmosphere, and the famous Yamunotri Temple.

 Medium